Enterprise Risk Management

 University - Memorial University of Newfoundland.

-University-related Activity – Any type of activity that is directly related to or arises out of the operations of the University at any location.
+University-related Activity – Any activity that is directly related to or arises out of the operations of the University at any location.

 The University recognizes that it inherently assumes a variety of Risks by its undertaking of teaching and learning, research, scholarship, creative activity, service, public engagement, and administration.
 In doing so, the University’s goal is to ensure that existing and emerging risks are identified and managed in a balanced manner.
 The University recognizes that it is critical to establish and maintain an approach to Enterprise Risk Management, that supports the achievement of its strategic priorities and objectives and is a fundamental part of all University activities.